 Frank keeps his condition relatively private, but confided in Babe during the first few months of their residency at Hermitville.
 Frank has 47 XXY chromosomes, which is known as Klinefelter Syndrome.
 Most of the other Hermits don’t know, mostly because Frank doesn’t think it is any of their business.
 He is a performer and he focuses primarily on his music.

-Though I am not intersex myself, I included intersex characters in this book, as well as other gender variant and sexually diverse characters, for several reasons – including my background as a sexologist and commitment to sexual and gender rights, my being the mother of a trans non-binary person, and just a general sense of fairness.
+Though I am not intersex myself, I included intersex characters in this book, as well as other gender variant and sexually diverse characters, for several reasons – including my background as a sexologist and commitment to sexual and gender rights, and just a general sense of fairness.
 In the interest of greater visibility, more such characters need to be included in a majority of written and filmed materials.
 However, characters with such variations do not necessarily need writers to be hyper-focused on the variations, either.
-This could just be a part of who they are, not the totality of their identities or the totality of how we view or understand them.
+This is just be a part of who they are, not the totality of their identities or the totality of how we view or understand them.

 I encourage readers to check out these links: